 - A dog runs away during an offsite walk.

 If a client decides it’s up to your business to cover vet bills or you have to hire representation in the event of a lawsuit, professional liability insurance becomes your saving grace.
-When it comes to this type of insurance, it’s especially important that you’re working with a company that’s familiar with the pet care industry.
+When it comes to this type of insurance, it’s especially important to work with a company that’s familiar with the pet-care industry.